sankarvj/datasync/README.md

     Adapter will run any one of the following sync logics based up on the situation

-    Specific Sync : Run a sync adapter when data changes on the device.
+    Specific Sync : Run a sync adapter right after the dataset changes in the client.
         (This option is straightforward to implement.
 All api requests will come under this) General Sync : Allows automate data transfer based on a variety of criteria, including network changes, elapsed time, or time of day.
         (Whatever fails in the "Specific Sync" would be aggregated and it will be synced in one shot)